Teemamin/online_cookbook/README.md

 #### Read :
 A user can browse the site contents and get it's recipes and process.
 #### Update Recipe :
 The edit feature allows the recipe owner to make changes to their contents and update the changes.
-Changes can only be done by recipe owner.
+Changes can only be done by recipe owner,
+Note: edit button is only visible to the user that contributed the recipe
 #### Delete:
-The delete funtion allows recipe owners to delete their contents, it asks for user confirmation before deleting the data.
+The delete function allows recipe owners to delete their contents, it asks for user confirmation before deleting the data,
+Note: delete button is only visible to the user that contributed the recipe
 #### Statistics :
 The site provides a statistics table which displays contents contributors, number of recipes contributed and a category table which displays recipe contents quantity based on its category.
 #### Search :
 The site has a search functionality that allows its users to easliy search for contents based on their names, ingredients or keywords.
-#### login/signup :
+#### login/logout and signup :
-THe site provides a login page for returning users and a register page for new users.
+THe site provides a login/logout option page interchangeably for returning users and a register page for new users.
 #### Cookware Brand :
 The site provides easy access to our trusted brands of cookware.
 #### Contact: